downthecrop/DeckSecureBoot/README.md

 ## Features

-- Easy to use to a menu on the Deck (D-Pad navigation)
+- Easy to use menu on the Deck (D-Pad navigation)
-- Enables Secure Boot without the UEFI expsoing the toggle
+- Enables Secure Boot without the UEFI exposing the toggle
 - Optional disk install to always have access to change SecureBoot status
 - Keeps SteamOS fully launchable while Secure Boot stays enabled
 - Supports every Steam Deck hardware revision (LCD and OLED)
-- Compatible with Clover Bootloader and Dual Boot setups (Window/SteamOS)
+- Compatible with Clover Bootloader and Dual Boot setups (Windows/SteamOS)
 - Key safety baked in: you cannot lock yourself out of disabling Secure Boot
 - No tricks.
 This is valid Secure Boot, Windows anti-cheat software treats the deck as compliant
 - Fully reversible